Skip to main content

 Loans

 Loans are financial assistance that must be repaid through the federal government and private lenders.
 Each loan program has specific eligibility criteria, repayment plans, cancellation and deferment conditions.
-The Free Application for Federal Student Aid (FAFSA) must be completed to be considered for all federal educational loans.
+The Free Application for Federal Student Aid (FAFSA) must be completed to be considered for all federal education loans.

-Federal Educational Loans
+Federal Education Loans

 Federal Subsidized Direct Loan